zzd1992/GBDTMO-EX/README.md

 # GBDTMO-EX
+This project has two purposes:
-This project provides examples for how to use [GBDT-MO](https://github.com/zzd1992/GBDTMO) and codes for reproduction the experiments in our preprint paper.
+- provides examples for how to use [GBDT-MO](https://github.com/zzd1992/GBDTMO)
+- provides codes for reproduction the experiments in our preprint paper.

 ## How to use GBDT-MO
 Suppose you have installed `gbdtmo`.
 If not, please refer [GBDT-MO](https://github.com/zzd1992/GBDTMO).